liv-ac-uk/comp122/labs/regex/README.md

 System.out.println("After From: " + matcher.group(1));
 ```

-Create a regular expression which will take the email address of the sender at the "From:" line and store this in a group, and then later in the document take the email address of the recipient (the "To:" line) and store this in another group.
+Create a regular expression which will take the email address of the sender at the "From:" line and store this in a group.
+This can be expanded to also ignore all characters until it matches "To:", whereupon we can take the recipients email as well.

+- Modify the `matchSenders()` regular expression in `Spam.java` so that it will print the email addresses of each of senders of each email once only.

-- Modify the regular expression in `SpamSender.java` so that it will print the email addresses of each of senders and recipients of each email.
+- Modify the `matchRecipients()` regular expression in `Spam.java` so that it will print the email addresses of each of senders of each email once only, followed by the recipient of that email.

 {% next %}